batman004/batman004/README.md

 ### Hi there 👋

 ![GitHub followers](https://img.shields.io/github/followers/batman004?style=social)
-- I’m currently working on a FARM Stack Project
+- I’m currently working on a Golang based CLI project
 - Learning about creating efficient and scalable backend services
 - I have experience with Machine Learning as well as Web Dev projects.
 - I’m looking to collaborate on involving backend work or building ML projects